nglaeser/crypto-glossary/docs/Cryptographic-Primitives/encryption.md

 ## Security Notions

 **Circular security**
 : Usually, our security definitions say nothing about what happens when we encrypt _the secret key itself_ with the encryption scheme.
 If a scheme is circular secure, it is secure even when the message is (a function of) the secret key.
-This is also called **key-dependent message (KDM) security**.
+This is also called **key-dependent message security**.

 **CPA security**
 : Secure against chosen plaintext attacks (CPA).
 Again, this is indistinguishability-based, so the more specific name is IND-CPA security.
 This is equivalent to **semantic security** (semantic security &rArr; IND-CPA and IND-CPA &rArr; semantic security, so semantic security &iff; IND-CPA).